Drjey90/6-simple-prototyping-steps/src/modern-css.md

 layout: "_layouts/base.njk"
 title: "Style your pages with Modern CSS"

-page:
 subtitle: "Write the styles of your website"
 primary_msg: "Consider writing the CSS of your pages using best-practices and Modern CSS to implement robust and flexible layouts."
 description: "Consider writing the CSS of your pages using best-practices and Modern CSS to implement robust and flexible layouts."

-pagesubnav:
 previousUrlText: 'CSS Architecture'
 previousUrl: '/css-architecture'
 pageNumber: '6'
 nextUrl: '/testing'
 nextUrlText: 'Testing'
 ---

 Designing an engaging and complex responsive layout is challenging, especially without using modern CSS properties and techniques to implement these designs.